What Are Alaska’s 5 Most Bizarre Claims To Fame?

 CLAIM #3: Sarah Palin

-Without doubt, Sarah Palin is one of America’s most polarizing personalities – and we aren’t talking about Alaska’s circumpolar northern region.
+Without doubt, Sarah Palin has been one of America’s most polarizing personalities – and we aren’t talking about Alaska’s circumpolar northern region.
 No matter how you feel about her, Palin probably drew more attention – and television cameras – to Alaska, her home state, than any other person in modern history.
 Always charismatic and hardworking, Palin was a high school basketball star, beauty queen and eventual mayor of her hometown, Wasilla.
 Her family embodied Alaska lifestyles – fishing commercially, riding and racing snow machines, hunting and having fun all around Alaska.
 Her political career and rise to fame was meteoric – 10 years in city politics, four years of varied roles in state government, then becoming Alaska’s youngest (42) and first female governor in 2006.
 In August 2008, she was the surprise selection of presidential hopeful John McCain, catapulting her – and by association, Alaska – into national stardom and infamy.
 The rest, as they say, is her story.

 CLAIM #4: Experiencing the “real” Alaska on reality TV